 - On November 6, 2012 President Obama is re-elected President after defeating Mitt Romney.

-The Library of Congress has compiled a list of historical events for each day of the year.
+The Library of Congress has compiled a list of historical events for each day of the year, titled "This Day in History".
 The website is updated daily and visitors can view the previous day's history as well as whatever documents, pictures, or outside information is available for each historical event.

 The American History section of the Library of Congress is separated by time period or subject and offers an in-depth look into the history of the United States.